-Breeders often label the Cavachon (a cross between the Cavalier King Charles Spaniel and the Bichon Frise) as hypoallergenic, but this is somewhat erroneous.
-While this toy-sized breed is low-shedding, to label the Cavachon as hypoallergenic overlooks the fact that dog allergies are not only triggered by dog hair!
+Breeders often label the Cavachon (a cross between the Cavalier King Charles Spaniel and the Bichon Frise) hypoallergenic, but this is somewhat erroneous.
+While this toy-sized breed is low-shedding, labeling the Cavachon as hypoallergenic overlooks the fact that dog allergies are not only triggered by dog hair!

-Dog hair is just one contributing factor to symptoms for someone with a dog allergy.
-When someone is allergic to dogs, they are actually allergic to a protein present in a dog’s skin cells, urine, and saliva!
+Dog hair contributes to the symptoms of someone with a dog allergy.
+When someone is allergic to dogs, they are allergic to a protein present in a dog’s skin cells, urine, and saliva!
 So, while your Cavachon may not shed like a Bernese Mountain Dog, proteins in their skin, saliva, and urine still trigger a response from the immune system.

 The Allergy Response

 The allergic response happens when the body mistakes a harmless substance for one that is harmful.
-In the case of dog allergies, a protein that is present in skin, saliva, and urine cells triggers the immune system.
+In the case of dog allergies, a protein in the skin, saliva, and urine cells trigger the immune system.

 Once triggered, the immune system attacks those “harmful” substances to eliminate them from the body.
 For example, your immune system may make your nose run to flush allergen particles from your nasal passages.

 Dog hair can carry traces of saliva and skin cells, but it is just one possible cause of an allergic response in someone with dog allergies.
 So while a low shedding breed can improve allergy symptoms for some people, those with severe allergies get minimal relief because other allergen sources are still present.